groaking/sintautils/README.md

 - [X] Add scopus, comm. service, and research scraper of each author.
 - [ ] Add scopus, research and comm. service sync per author.
-- [ ] Add scraper for all IPR and book.
+- [X] Add scraper for IPR and book of each author.
 - [ ] Add garuda scraper per author.

 ### B.2.
 Bug Fixes